 By Michael Rhodin

-It takes the pharmaceutical industry an average of 12 years and nearly $400 million to bring a new drug from the lab to your local pharmacy.
+It takes the pharmaceutical industry an average of 12 years and more than $1 billion to bring a new drug from the lab to your local pharmacy.
 The laborious process crimps productivity for the industry and delays the arrival of life-saving treatments for patients.
 But what if pharma companies could spot promising new drug candidates much more quickly?
 Everybody wins.

 Well, just such a speed-up is on the way.
 A new cloud service, the IBM Watson Discovery Advisor harnesses the power of IBM Watson, making it possible for scientists to accelerate the research process by drawing insights from a vast universe of medical, chemical and genetic information and more quickly identify promising molecules.